 Slowing the spread of Covid-19 is a shared national priority and it’s vital we all follow current guidelines, including social distancing, and take care of those who are vulnerable.

 However, we think any restrictions on children playing outside also need to be very carefully assessed, and reassessed, in the round.
-Our own view is that children under 12 should be able to play outside together freely, without social distancing.
-This follows the views of the First Minister for Scotland and current Scottish Covid laws, and the views of the Children’s Commissioner for England, London Play and many others.
+Our own view is that young children under 12 need to be able to play outside together in some way.
+This follows the ongoing decision of the First Minister for Scotland and current Scottish Covid laws, and the views of the Children’s Commissioner for England, London Play and many others.
 Here are some important reasons why.

 Playing with other children is vital to children’s physical, mental, social and cognitive health.
 It is also how children let off steam and cope with anxiety and challenges, which is more important now than ever.
 The UK Play Policy Forum have published a report on Children and Covid-19 calling for children to be able to play freely outside with no social distancing restrictions, based on scientific evidence.

-Depending on current restrictions, many organised outdoor activities and sports are still able to go ahead.
+At certain times, organised outdoor activities and sports have been allowed to go ahead for children’s health and wellbeing.
 However, these are often paid-for group activities.
-This means that children from better off families may have greater opportunity to play together outside and be active.
+This means that children from better off families only may have greater opportunity to play together outside and be active.

 Weighing up all these factors, many agree that England’s Covid-19 law should be different for children.
 Sarah Jayne Blakemore, Professor of Psychology and Cognitive Neuroscience at the University of Cambridge, has tweeted “Playing with other children is a developmentally crucial activity, and shouldn’t be made illegal.”
 And since July, Anne Longfield, the Children’s Commissioner for England, has wanted children under 12 to be exempt from social distancing outside, as in Wales and Scotland.